turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

-Also, `field` seems wrong.
+`field` seems wrong, as well.
 Let's call it an attribute:

 ```ruby
 def find_by(attribute, value)